APRC – Mortgage results table

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

-APRC stands for ’Annual Percentage Rate of Charge’, and it’s something you’ll see on mortgage adverts and quotations from now on – including MoneySuperMarket’s mortgage tables.
+APRC stands for ’Annual Percentage Rate of Charge’, and it’s something you’ll see on mortgage adverts and quotations, including MoneySuperMarket’s mortgage tables.

-This new bit of financial jargon that has arrived courtesy of the Mortgage Credit Directive (MCD) which came into effect on 21 March 2016.
+This new bit of financial jargon that has arrived courtesy of the Mortgage Credit Directive (MCD).
 The MCD is European legislation designed to create a single market for mortgages and provide protection for consumers.

 Why has APRC been introduced?